stormpath/stormpath-documentation/source/auth_n.rst

   {
     "providerData": {
       "providerId": "github",
-      "code": "AUTH_CODE_FROM_GITHUB"
+      "accessToken": "ACCESS_TOKEN_FROM_GITHUB"
     }
   }

-Stormpath will use the ``code`` provided to retrieve information about your GitHub Account, then return a Stormpath Account.
+Stormpath will use the ``accessToken`` provided to retrieve information about your GitHub Account, then return a Stormpath Account.
 The HTTP Status code will tell you if the Account was created (HTTP 201) or if it already existed in Stormpath (HTTP 200).

 5.3.4 LinkedIn
 ---------------